sholland236/portfolio/README.md

 # Portfolio

 This portfolio project has been created in order to display my current skillset and some of the projects I have been working on recently.
-The project was coded with a mobile-first approach.
+The project was coded with a mobile-first approach and follows BEM best practices.

 The technologies used to create this are as follows:
 - HTML